-Performance Based Outcome Measures
+Performance-Based Outcome Measures

-Outcome measures, an integral part of the new Performance Based Manuals and performance standard evolution, are quantifiable measurable events, occurrences, conditions, behaviors, or attitudes demonstrating the extent to which the conditions described in the corresponding performance standard have been achieved.
+Outcome measures, an integral part of the new Performance-Based Manuals and performance standard evolution, are quantifiable measurable events, occurrences, conditions, behaviors, or attitudes demonstrating the extent to which the conditions described in the corresponding performance standard have been achieved.
 Outcome measures describe the consequences of the organization's activities, rather than describing the activities themselves.
 Applicable Outcome Measures Worksheets must be completed.
 Outcome measures will enable administrators and practitioners to not only monitor activities but also to measure over time the outcomes of their effort.
 Applicable outcome measures for all accreditation programs will be developed as the transition process continues.

 A process to collect applicable outcome measure data must be developed by the agency upon contract initiation.
 Outcome measure data should then be continuously collected and calculated on an annual basis.
 Agencies undergoing an initial accreditation will have the required information entered and calculated on the worksheet and available to the Visiting Committee for the period from the development of the outcome measurement process to the initial audit.
-After the initial audit, agencies submit completed Outcome Measure Worksheets to the Performance Based Standards & Expected Practices Accreditation Department with the required annual reports.
+After the initial audit, agencies submit completed Outcome Measure Worksheets to the Performance-Based Standards and Expected Practices Accreditation Department with the required annual reports.
+No annual report is required the year of the audit unless directed otherwise by the Performance-Based Standards and Expected Practices Accreditation Department.

-The completed worksheets for the 3 year period between audits will be submitted to and reviewed by the Visiting Committee during the facility reaccreditation audit.
-All worksheets will be included in the final Visiting Committee report submitted to the Commission on Accreditation for review.
+The completed outcome measures worksheets for the three-year period between audits will be submitted to and reviewed by the Visiting Committee during the facility reaccreditation audit.
+All worksheets will be included in the final VCR submitted to the Commission on Accreditation for review.
 (The facility should supply the audit chair with the Outcome Measures Worksheets in an appropriate electronic (Word or Excel) format for inclusion in the audit report.)

-Outcome measures are developed and published by ACA's Performance Based Standards & Expected Practices Accreditation Department Staff with input from multiple field, research, and other external resources.
+Outcome measures are developed and published by ACA's Performance-Based Standards and Expected Practices Accreditation Department Staff with input from multiple fields, research, and other external resources.